ikechukwueze/Code-Task/readme.md

 python manage.py runserver
 ```

-Open browser and navigate to
+Open a browser and navigate to
 ```
 http://localhost:8000/
 ```